julianstein/julianstein-net/_pages/dynamic/the-wind-repeats-itself-blue-grama.md

 seoDescr: '"the wind repeats itself: blue grama" is a generative sound installation that sonifies the movement of grasses embedded with photocell sensors that are set in motion by wind'
 ---

-### _tall grasses, photoresistors, sound, physical models, oscillating fan, light, custom software_
+### _tall grasses, sensors, oscillating fan, custom software, custom hardware_

-### tall grasses that are embedded with photocell sensors are set in motion by wind, exciting a series of sonic physical models.
+### tall grasses embedded with photocell sensors are set in motion by wind, exciting a series of sonic physical models.